 There are no silver bullets to protect against incidents and there is no one-size-fits-all approach to developing and implementing security controls.
 The reality is that a company likely will suffer a breach, but implementing the right preventive, detective and corrective controls makes an organization more difficult for hackers to exploit and limits the potential damage.

-2 The IP Commission Report (May 2013) The National Bureau of Asian Research.
+2 Update to the IP Commission Report (Feb.
+2017), The National Bureau of Asian Research

 3 Riley, M. and Vance, A. “China Corporate Espionage Boom Knocks Wind Out of U.S. Companies” (March 15, 2012) Bloomberg Business